 ARE THERE RESTRICTIONS ON EXTERNAL AND INTERNAL CLADDING OR COATING?

-There is no minimum spec as the use of the structural concrete delivers a watertight structural finish that can be painted but not needed to be.
-However, any additional outer skin can be fixed to the external building fabric, including brick slip, cladding or any acrylic render.
-CPI has created a single application product for us that increases output without loss of strength or waterproofing.
+There is no minimum spec as the use of the structural concrete delivers a watertight structural finish that can be painted but this is not a necessity.
+However, any additional outer skin can be fixed to the external building fabric, including brick slip, cladding, or any acrylic render.
+A single application of speciality blended concrete products for us are used to increases output without loss of strength or waterproofing.

-IS IT POLYSTYRENE COVERED IN A CONCRETE RENDER?
-IF SO, IT IS NOT PARTICULARLY GREEN…
+IS THE POLYSTYRENE (EPS) PANEL COVERED IN A CONCRETE RENDER?
+IF SO, THAT DOES NOT SOUND PARTICULARLY GREEN…

-In comparison to glass, steel, gypsum board and bricks and for structural applications, we can even outperform the carbon balance of wood systems.
+In comparison to glass, steel, gypsum board, and bricks and for structural applications, the M2 system utilises less CO2 in construction and in use, we can even outperform the carbon balance of wood systems.
 The concrete we use has a CO2 cost of 121gCO2/kg material.
-By contrast, plasterboard is nearly 2000 gCO2/kg.
-When creating a structural external wall for a house, M2 only requires 80mm of concrete, which is the same width as a single, meaning the CO2 output is far less than a traditionally built house.
+By contrast, plasterboard is nearly 2000gCO2/kg.
+When creating a structural external wall for a house, M2 only requires 80mm of concrete, which is the same width as a single brick, meaning the CO2 output is far less than a traditionally built house.

-EPS is a well-misunderstood product by the masses.
-When you know it is actually 98% air an 2% oil you can start to understand why its footprint is lower than you might have expected.
-At the GLB factory, the process of turning EPS pearls into Polystyrene is done using 100% renewable fuel.
-EPS has a smaller carbon footprint than foamed glass, and similar to Rockwool and mineral wool.
+EPS is misunderstood as a product by the masses.
+When you know it is actually 98% air and 2% oil you can start to understand why its footprint is lower than you might have expected.
+EPS has a smaller carbon footprint than foamed glass and is similar to Rockwool and mineral wool.
 Furthermore, by using the GLB system there is a significant amount of Energy/Carbon saved by not using other trades and materials.